by Diana Chin

-When I first started my career as a professional tarot & oracle reader, I remember predicting my best friend’s success after being fired from a company sometime in 2014.
+When I first started my career as a professional tarot & oracle reader, I remember predicting my best friend’s success after being fired from a company.
 Around July, I conducted an oracle reading for my friend and emailed her my thoughts.

 I never liked the idea of making predictions.
-However, there were a couple of occasions that I managed to nail certain events on the dot.
+However, there were a couple of occasions when I managed to nail certain events on the dot.
 I don’t consider myself a psychic.
-I simply understood the pattern of events that transpired in the past and making analytical scenarios on what might happen.
-When I conducted the reading, I remember visioning my best friend visiting public places to speak, traveling and investing her time for meaningful projects.
-It seemed fair, considering that my best friend was doing some soul searching on the aftermath from being fired from her previous job.
+I simply understood the pattern of events that transpired in the past and made analytical scenarios on what might happen.
+When I conducted the reading, I remember visioning my best friend visiting public places to speak, traveling, and investing her time in meaningful projects.
+It seemed fair, considering that my best friend was doing some soul-searching in the aftermath of being fired from her previous job.

 Was it hard for me to accept that our friendship in the past is quite different from now?
 Yes.

 I’ll always be forever grateful for the mentorship she provided to me in the past when it came down to freelancing.
-Even if the communication is limited, the current work that I do will be my way of saying “thanks” for making an impact in my career path of choice.
-To me, that’s the true essence of friendship – carrying out the cause and honouring the spirit of helping other women succeed in their chosen fields without judgement.
+Even if the communication is limited, the current work that I do will be my way of saying “thanks” for making an impact on my career path of choice.
+To me, that’s the true essence of friendship – carrying out the cause and honoring the spirit of helping other women succeed in their chosen fields without judgment.